Begin every project with the Construction Contract, which the wise person will negotiate and sign before any construction begins.

 The construction contract’s purpose is to create legal rights by agreement between the owner of the property and the Contractor.
 Also, it’s important to remember that the contract must always be created in good faith so that neither party later discovers unrevealed facts that would have changed the deal if they had been known by all parties.
-The Contract should clearly define the rights, responsibilities and remedies of the parties and should include specific provisions regarding a variety of standard topics, including:
+The Contract, which can be done by an electronic contract manufacturing service, should clearly define the rights, responsibilities and remedies of the parties and should include specific provisions regarding a variety of standard topics, including:

 - Scope of Work (including architectural drawings and specifications);

 - Progress Payout procedure (including sworn statement and lien waiver submission process);

 - Changes in the Work;